-For small manufacturing businesses a Business Owner’s Policy (BOP) is likely the most cost effective way of providing coverage for your business.
+For a small solar panel manufacturer businesses, a Business Owner’s Policy (BOP) is likely the most cost effective way of protecting yourself.
 A BOP is a package of insurance coverages with a single premium.
-Insurance companies generally have different packages to cater to the insurance needs of the types of small manufacturers.
-A typical business owners’ policy will include property and liability insurance with the option to add additional coverage as needed.
+Insurance companies generally have different packages to cater to the insurance needs of the types of solar panel manufacturers.
+A typical business owners’ policy will include property and liability insurance with the option to add additional coverage depending on the needs of your solar panel manufacturer business.

 Additional coverage for business interruption and extra expense insurance may be included or added to the policy.
 Business interruption insurance will provide compensation for lost income in the event a loss resulting in a delay of business.
 Extra expense coverage fulfills similar purpose.
 In the event of a loss extra expense insurance will pay for expenses incurred from the loss, such as rent for temporary business accommodations.